wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ----------

 Property methods modify state on the calling node.
-They do not add another node to the pipeline, and always return a reference to the calling node.
+They do not add another node to the pipeline and always return a reference to the calling node.
 Property methods are marked using the `.` operator.